yonitjio/exploring-odoo/README.md

 ---

 ### Note on availability
 The https://n2.skysize.io is not available anymore.
 Unfortunately, I could not fix it.
-As it's a free tier, I also would not rely on their support.
+As it's on free tier, I also could not rely on their support.

 ---